SEAbdulbasit/MusicApp-KMP/README.md

-# Music Player App Using Compose Multiplatform
+# Music Player App Using Compose Multiplatform KMP

-This is a music player app built using Compose Multiplatform UI that works on #Android, #iOS, #Desktop, and #Web platforms.
+This is a music player app built using Compose Multiplatform UI that works on Android, iOS, Desktop, and Web platforms.
+It uses the spotify api for fetching the top 50 charts and getting the trending albums.
+The Google login is still in pending and for now, you need to add the spotify token manually.
+You can easily hit the endpoint [here](https://developer.spotify.com/documentation/web-api/reference/get-an-album) to get the album and then get the token and set in the app.

 ## Platforms